 Get data on your competitors

-- Read company reports and industry research carried out by relevant trade organisations, scour competitor websites and review their social media output to get a feel for their online persona.
+- Read company reports and industry research carried out by relevant trade organisations, check out competitor websites and review their social media output.

 Do more research if necessary